List of Hunter × Hunter characters: Ging Freecss

 Ging Freecss (ジン=フリークス, Jin Furīkusu) is a Double Star Ruins Hunter and Gon's father and motivation to become a Hunter.
 He left Whale Island to become a Hunter before he turned 12 years old, only returning ten years later to ask his grandmother to take care of Gon for a while.
 But Mito felt him unfit to parent and gained custody of Gon, and Ging never returned again.
 He is the main creator of the Greed Island video game, and is also the one who captured and placed Razor in the game.
 A member of the Zodiacs, his code name is the "Boar" and he is one of the only two members who do not mimic their corresponding animal.
 At the end of the chairman election, Ging at last meets Gon.
 He tells Gon to apologize to Kite and about the meaning of adventure before they once again part ways.
 He then resigns from the Zodiacs and joins Beyond Netero's expedition to the Dark Continent, buying his way into second-in-command in name only.

 Ging claims that he does not want to see Gon because he is too ashamed of himself for being absent in Gon's life due to his own selfishness, and challenges his son to find him.
-Despite that he seems confident in Gon's abilities and knows him better than anyone; he knew Gon would become a Hunter and left a memory card for Greed Island and a recorded message with Mito to give to him once he did, and knew Gon would eventually recover from his hospitalization.
+He appears confident in Gon's abilities and that he would become a Hunter; he left Gon a memory card for Greed Island and a recorded message with Mito, to give to him once he did.
+Ging apparently trusted that Gon would eventually recover from his hospitalization.
 All information about Ging is classified even in the official Hunter database.
 He is Kite's teacher and also inspired Satotz to become a Hunter.
 Chairman Netero once told Biscuit that Ging is one of the top five best Nen users in the world.
 Ging tied with Silva for 15th place in the series' first popularity poll.